mle2718/Lee-Counterfactual_Modeling_of_Multispecies_Fisheries/README.md

-Who worked on this project - Lee, Birkenbach, Smith When this project was created - Started in 2015.
-Live in July 2023 What the project does - This is code to replicate the simulations in Birkenbach, Lee, and Smith "Counterfactual Modeling of Multispecies Fisheries Outcomes Under Market-Based Regulation."
+Who worked on this project - Lee, Birkenbach, Smith

+When this project was created - Started in 2015.
+Live in July 2023

+What the project does - This is code to replicate the simulations in Birkenbach, Lee, and Smith "Counterfactual Modeling of Multispecies Fisheries Outcomes Under Market-Based Regulation."
 Journal of the Association of Environmental and Resource Economists.

 Why the project is useful - See previous.

-How users can get started with the project - Clone, get data.
+How users can get started with the project - Clone, obtain data from authors.

-Where users can get help with your project - Open an issue. maintains and contributes to the project - Lee
+Where users can get help with your project - Open an issue.

+maintains and contributes to the project - Lee